Benign fasciculation syndrome is persistent twitching in one or more muscles. A person may also experience tingling or numbness.

 • caffeine intake

-When diagnosing BFS, doctors will look for a variety of different things.
-They will test a person’s tendon reflexes and ask about their medical history, personal background, and stress levels.
-The doctor will usually also carry out strength and resistance tests.
+When diagnosing BFS, doctors may test a person’s tendon reflexes and ask about their medical history, personal background, and stress levels.
+The doctor may also carry out strength and resistance tests.

 Much of the diagnosis focuses on ruling out other more serious disorders, such as multiple sclerosis (MS) or ALS.